-The best video doorbell is the .
-It’s one of three brand new video doorbells that Ring introduced this year, plus it’s an affordable option that provides solid 1080p video, smart connectivity, and all the benefits of Ring’s always expanding ecosystem of products.
+The best video doorbell is the monitoring who’s at the front door..
+It’s one of three brand new video doorbells that Ring introduced not too long ago, plus it’s an affordable option that provides solid 1080p video, smart connectivity, and all the benefits of Ring’s always expanding ecosystem of products.
 If you shop around, there are certainly far more sophisticated models on the market, but a video doorbell’s job is straightforward.
-Most people don’t need to spring for the most expensive model to do a good job of monitoring who’s at the front door.
+Most people don’t need to spring for the most expensive model to do a good job of

 There’s certainly an abundance of alternatives to check out, however, which is why we’ve put them to the test.
 Our experts have spent weeks with various doorbells to find their perks and flaws.
-We cover the gamut selecting video doorbells that are simple, effective, affordable, and packed with useful features.
+We cover the spectrum by selecting video doorbells that are simple, effective, affordable, and packed with practical features.

 Ring Video Doorbell (2nd gen)